Neynaayo/BloodBank/README.md

 (if in xampp put all this file in htdocs or make one file : bloodBank/(all the file).
 Next, upload the database in the right place. for example in Xampp.
-Open Phpmyadmin and import the project into the database. and you ready to explore the website!
+Open Phpmyadmin and import the project into the database.
+After that, unzip the "picture.zip" and transfer the 2 folder picture in it into the same file(bloodBank) and you ready to explore the website!